Michonster/rPI-Arcade/Unity_On_PI/README.md

 <li> Select the apk file and allow it to install </li>
 </ol>

-## Download Termux, Update Linux, and Install GIT
+## Download Termux, Update Linux, and Install GIT on Android
 <ol>
 <li> Go to <a href= "https://f-droid.org/en/packages/com.termux/"> this website </a> and download the latest APK that is not in beta or alpha </li>
 <li> After it finishes downloading, move the file onto a seperate USB stick </li>